scottjg/rails/actionpack/lib/action_dispatch/routing/README.md

-URL_FOR Optimization
+URL\_FOR Optimization
 =====================

-=== Description
+Description
 --------------------------
     ['a', 'b'].map { |x| x.uppercase }
-Currently, url_for is a huge bottleneck for rails apps.
+Currently, url\_for is a huge bottleneck for rails apps.
-We are currently in the process of updating url_for to use the cached routes efficiently.
+We are currently in the process of updating url\_for to use the cached routes efficiently.

 === Our Progress
-Through exploration and testing, we have started to make progress on making the method url_for run faster.
+Through exploration and testing, we have started to make progress on making the method url\_for run faster.
 Below we will discus the necessary files to get started, files of importance, and debugging tools that have helped us thus far.

 ===== Getting Started